The Presidential GENERAL ELECTION is Tuesday, November 3, 2020.

 Mail In Ballot

 If you want to vote by mail you must apply for a mail-in ballot.
 You do not need to provide a reason or excuse if you want to use a mail-in ballot.
 The county must receive your application for a mail-in ballot by 5:00 p.m. on the Tuesday before the election.
 You can apply for a Mail IN/Absentee Ballot online.
 You can actually go into the County Election Office and apply in person for a Mail In Ballot and deposit your voted ballot in the office at the same time.
-Or download the Mail In Ballot Application here.
+Or download the Mail In Ballot Application here and in Spanish here.